amirlogic/useful-links/Media/3D/README.md

 ### Make the Camera Point to an Object

-Add a Track to Contraint
+Select Camera > Object Contraint Properties > Add a Track to Contraint